AbdelrahmanAlaa360/Messaging-System/README.md

-# MSG-Insider: Internal & Private Messaging System

-MSG Insider: Internal & Private Messaging System
+# MSG Insider: Internal & Private Messaging System

-Upload the package to your server and extract the package.
+#### Upload the package to your server and extract the package.
 This package includes 2 folders and  8 files
 The files as follow:
 1. README.txt 		[this file]
 2. db.config.php 	  [to config your database connection and create database tables]